Events

 Three years in the making, the NSB’s report provides recommendations on how to improve the merit review process in the current environment while still upholding the mission of the US National Science Foundation.
 Participants in this webinar will learn about the new NSB updates to the NSF Merit Review process and how it may impact proposal submission and review going forward.

 This webinar is part of a series on NSF policies, guidelines, and review processes.
-Register

 August 2026